jimhigson/oboe.js/writing/main/4_Design_and_Reflection.md

 the listener.
 These names, `done` and `fail`, follow generic phrasing and are common to every functionality that jQuery provides asynchronously.
 Promoting brevity, the methods are chainable so that several listeners may be added from one statement.
+Although Javascript supports exception throwing, a fail event is used.
+Exceptions are not applicable to non-blocking I/O because at the time of the failure the call which provoked the exception will have already been popped from the call stack.

 `jQuery.ajax` is overloaded and the parameter may be an object, allowing more information to be given: